Related Articles

 getKanban: A Knowledge-Centric Perspective

-In order to understand knowledge work let's consider the most popular Kanban board game.
+In order to understand what knowledge to be discovered is in knowledge work let's consider the most popular Kanban board game.

 getKanban Game Overview

-getKanban is a popular simulation game, invented by Russell Healy almost ten years ago.
-It has since become a standard tool in Kanban training workshops.
+getKanban is a popular simulation game, invented by Russell Healy It has since become a standard tool in Kanban training workshops.

 The game is designed for teams of four to six players, with one game set per team.
 Each team is provided with a playing board that simulates a Kanban board and a set of tickets that represent work items to be completed.
 Tickets are moved through different stages—typically Analysis, Development, and Testing.
 Each ticket is marked with several white dots divided into three sections: Analysis, Development, and Test.
 These dots indicate the amount of work needed to complete the task.
 Teams must clear all the dots in one column to move a ticket to the next.